 - Technical assistance and support for grantees: National speakers, grantee meetings, and peer support and consultation.

-- Promoting policy development: MeHAF actively participates in payment reform activities led by partners including the as the Maine Health Management Coalition, Maine Department of Health and Human Services, Maine Quality Counts, and others.
+- Promoting policy development: MeHAF actively participates in payment reform activities led by partners including the as the Healthcare Purchaser Alliance of Maine, Maine Department of Health and Human Services, Quality Counts - A Qualidigm Company, and others.

 - Evaluating our work through reports, white papers, and publications.